-• NOTE TO STUDENTS PLANNING TO ARTICULATE INTO THE MS-MBA PROGRAM
+NOTE TO MS-GM STUDENTS PLANNING TO ARTICULATE INTO THE MBA-GM PROGRAM

-Elective courses taken during the MS-GM program can be used to satisfy individual focus area requirements in the MS-MBA program, but will not reduce the total number of credit hours required for the MBA focus area.
+Elective courses taken during the MS-GM program can be used to satisfy individual concentration requirements in the MBA program, but will not reduce the total number of credit hours required for the MBA concentration.
 Students planning to articulate should meet with an academic advisor early in their MS-GM program to help determine the appropriate order in which to schedule courses.